apache/gobblin/README.md

 [![Join us on Slack](https://img.shields.io/badge/slack-apache--gobblin-brightgreen.svg)](https://communityinviter.com/apps/apache-gobblin/apache-gobblin)
 [![codecov.io](https://codecov.io/github/apache/incubator-gobblin/branch/master/graph/badge.svg)](https://codecov.io/github/apache/incubator-gobblin)

-Apache Gobblin is a universal data ingestion framework for extracting, transforming, and loading large volume of data from a variety of data sources: databases, rest APIs, FTP/SFTP servers, filers, etc., onto Hadoop.
+Apache Gobblin is a highly scalable data management solution for structured and byte-oriented data in heterogeneous data ecosystems.

+It offers the following capabilities:
+- Ingestion and export of data from a variety of sources and sinks into and out of the data lake.
+Gobblin is optimized and designed for ELT patterns with inline transformations on ingest (small t).
+- Data Organization within the lake (e.g. compaction, partitioning, deduplication)
+- Lifecycle Management of data within the lake (e.g. data retention)
+- Compliance Management of data across the ecosystem (e.g. fine-grain data deletions)

+Common Patterns used in production
+- Stream / Batch ingestion of Kafka to Data Lake (HDFS, S3, ADLS)
+- Bulk-loading serving stores from the Data Lake (e.g. HDFS -> Couchbase)
+- Support for data sync across Federated Data Lake (HDFS <-> HDFS, HDFS <-> S3, S3 <-> ADLS)
+- Integrate external vendor API-s (e.g. Salesforce, Dynamics etc.) with data store (HDFS, Couchbase etc)
+- Enforcing Data retention policies and GDPR deletion on HDFS / ADLS

+Highlights
+- Battle tested at scale: Runs in production at petabyte-scale at companies like LinkedIn, PayPal, Verizon etc.
-Apache Gobblin handles the common routine tasks required for all data ingestion ETLs, including job/task scheduling, task partitioning, error handling, state management, data quality checking, data publishing, etc.
+- Feature rich: Supports job/task scheduling, task partitioning, fault tolerance, error handling, state management for incremental processing, data quality checking, atomic data publishing etc.

-Gobblin ingests data from different data sources in the same execution framework, and manages metadata of different sources all in one place.
-This, combined with other features such as auto scalability, fault tolerance, data quality assurance, extensibility, and the ability of handling data model evolution, makes Gobblin an easy-to-use, self-serving, and efficient data ingestion framework.
+- Supports stream and batch execution modes
+- Control Plane (Gobblin-as-a-service) supports programmatic triggering and orchestration of data plane operations.

+Apache Gobblin is NOT
+- A general purpose data transformation engine like Spark or Flink.
+Gobblin can delegate complex-data processing tasks to Spark, Hive etc.
+- A data storage system like Apache Kafka or HDFS.
+Gobblin integrates with these systems as sources or sinks.
+- A general-purpose workflow execution system like Airflow, Azkaban, Dagster, Luigi.
+You can use these systems to kick-off Gobblin jobs or use Gobblin’s in-built Quartz based scheduler.

 # Requirements
 * Java >= 1.8